Desert Travels Index Page

 Most shots were of gravel or sky, but here’s a superb pre-drone-era snap of the Tenere from 20 feet up.

-After checking into Niger at Assamaka – a portacabin and mud hut in the middle of nowhere, next day I got lost on the last 200-km stretch to Arlit where the highway resumed.
-This section in Niger still remains unsealed today (2021); banditry has made the job of completing the trans-Sahara Highway too risky.
+After checking into Niger at Assamaka – a portacabin and mud hut in the middle of nowhere – next day I got lost on the last 200-km stretch to Arlit where the highway resumed.
+This section in Niger still remains unsealed in 2021; banditry has made the job of completing the trans-Sahara Highway too risky.
 And not only that but just before I got there, my canvas baggage caught fire (pressing on the pipe; the usual story).
 One pannier burns merrily in the stiff Saharan breeze.

 I wasn’t carrying that much stuff; now I had a bit less.
 Notice the H4 light bulb.